Quantum geometry, stability and modularity: Discussion

 Third, it would be very interesting to generalize this approach to the case of non-Abelian D4-D2-D0 indices, where the generating series are expected to be mock modular.
 While the relation between rank 1 and rank 0 DT invariants from \cite[Thm 1.2]{Feyzbakhsh:2022ydn} covers this case, it requires taking the spectral flow parameter to be large enough, with unspecified lower bound.
 Nonetheless, we expect that the approach in Appendix \ref{sec_appS} can be generalized and used to compute polar coefficients for $r>1$ as well.
 The strategy outlined in \cite{Alexandrov:2022pgd} can then be used to construct a suitable mock modular series (using the generating series of Hurwitz class numbers to cancel the modular anomaly in the $r=2$ case).
+In a subsequent work \cite{Alexandrov:2023ltz}, we apply this strategy for the models $X_{8}$ and $X_{10}$ at rank $r=2$ and verify the mock modular properties predicted in \cite{Alexandrov:2016tnf,Alexandrov:2017qhn,Alexandrov:2018lgp,Alexandrov:2019rth}.
 It would also be desirable to generalize this approach to other classes of one-parameter CY threefolds (such as freely acting orbifolds of hypergeometric models, or complete intersections in Grassmannians or Pfaffians), and to the CY threefolds with 2 or more K\"ahler parameters.
-In particular, we expect an interesting interplay between the modularity of D4-D2-D0 invariants and the modularity associated to elliptic fibrations~\cite{Klemm:2012sx,Huang:2015sta}.
+In particular, we expect an interesting interplay between the modularity of D4-D2-D0 invariants and the modularity associated to elliptic fibrations~\cite{Klemm:2012sx,Alim:2012ss,Huang:2015sta}.

 Finally, having found the generating series of Abelian D4-D2-D0 invariants, it is now straightforward to extract the asymptotic growth of the Fourier coefficients, and produce a Rademacher-type series which computes them explicitly~\cite{Dijkgraaf:2000fq,Dabholkar:2005by,Dabholkar:2005dt,Manschot:2007ha}.
 It would be very interesting to reproduce these microstate degeneracies from localization in supergravity, in analogy to cases with $\cN=8$ or $\cN=4$ supersymmetry \cite{Dabholkar:2011ec,Dabholkar:2014ema,Iliesiu:2022kny,Ferrari:2017msn,LopesCardoso:2022hvc} (see \cite{Murthy:2013xpa,Murthy:2015yfa,Gomes:2019vgy} for some progress in this direction).
 We hope to return to these issues in near future.